Russian nationalist writer wounded in car bombing, one dead | Law-Order

 Russian nationalist writer wounded in car bombing, one dead

 A prominent Russian nationalist writer, Zakhar Prilepin, was wounded in a car bombing on Saturday that Russia immediately blamed on Ukraine and the West.
-TASS news agency quoted the interior ministry as saying one person had been killed in the blast in Nizny Novgorod region, about 400 km (250 miles) east of Moscow.
+Not a single field commander had such results as I had."
+Two leading pro-war Russian propagandists have been killed in bombings since Russia invaded Ukraine in February last year.

 - Country: